Luh-code/Luh-code/README.md

 # @Luh-code
-I like graphics programming, NixOS and Zig.
+I like graphics programming, NixOS, NeoVim and Zig.

 <!---
 Luh-code/Luh-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.